-H&LA has launched an interview series for the upcoming 2021 waterpark season.
-We are interviewing operators of several U.S. outdoor waterpark in advance of the opening of the season to discuss how individual parks are gearing up for the 2021 season amid the fallout from the pandemic and what operators expect to be challenges for the season.
+H&LA conducted an interview series in the spring of 2021 in anticipation of the upcoming start of the waterpark season.
+Through interviews with owners and operators of several U.S. outdoor waterparks, we learned how individual parks geared up for the 2021 season amid the fallout from the pandemic and what challenges were expected.

 In our first interview with owners and operators of major waterpark properties in the United States, David Sangree, president of Hotel & Leisure Advisors, had an online video chat with Jim Kunau, general manager of Island H20 Live!, a 16.9-acre waterpark at the Margaritaville Resort Orlando in Kissimmee, Florida, that opened in June 2019.
 H&LA has previously analyzed this property and David was a recent visitor when it played host to attendees of the 2019 WWA show.
 Jim talked about how the park is gearing up for the 2021 season and how the property has been adjusting to the disruption from the ongoing COVID-19 pandemic.

 View the interview in its entirety below.